 Our study has a number of methodological strengths, as well as challenges, which should be taken into account when interpreting our findings.
 In terms of strengths, this is the first study, to our knowledge, to explore the healthcare workplace learning culture through eliciting multiple stakeholders' narratives of patient and staff dignity and safety dilemmas.
-Although our study findings are broadly consistent with the professionalism literature at the undergraduate healthcare student level, [e.g. 7] our results have shed light on the complex interplay between patient and staff safety and dignity and its contribution to workplace culture [18], and in the previously under-researched context of postgraduate medical education.
-While much of the previous narrative dilemmas research has been conducted with undergraduate healthcare students or trainees [e.g. 7], we have included multiple stakeholders incorporating previously unheard voices such as fully trained doctors, other qualified healthcare professionals and public representatives.
+Although our study findings are broadly consistent with the professionalism literature at the undergraduate healthcare student level, our results have shed light on the complex interplay between patient and staff safety and dignity and its contribution to workplace culture 18 and in the previously under-researched context of postgraduate medical education.
+While much of the previous narrative dilemmas research has been conducted with undergraduate healthcare students or trainees, we have included multiple stakeholders incorporating previously unheard voices such as fully trained doctors, other qualified healthcare professionals and public representatives.
 We have a relatively large qualitative sample overall and have collected a large number of narratives across two UK workplace contexts, thus enhancing the transferability of our study findings.
-Given our focused study aim, robust researcher-interviewee conversations, and our team-based analytic approach, we believe that our overall sample size was sufficient to answer our research questions [43].
+Given our focused study aim, robust researcher-interviewee conversations, and our team-based analytic approach, we believe that our overall sample size was sufficient to answer our RQs. $^{43}$

 With respect to methodological challenges, given that we had four subsamples, our sample specificity was lower, with only 8-11 individuals in each of the four groups.
-This means that our exploration of patterns (i.e. similarities and differences) across stakeholder groups should be treated with caution.
-While our participants were diverse in terms of their stakeholder group, age and gender, they were relatively homogeneous in terms of ethnicity (almost all were white), and socio-economic class (none of the participants represented social classes 5-8).
-Therefore, the transferability of our findings to individuals who are culturally and linguistically diverse and from lower socio-economic statuses (SES) may be limited.
+This means that our exploration of patterns (ie, similarities and differences) across stakeholder groups should be treated with caution.
+While our participants were diverse in terms of their stakeholder group, age and gender, they were relatively homogeneous in terms of ethnicity (almost all were white) and socioeconomic class (none of the participants represented social classes 5-8).
+Therefore, the transferability of our findings to individuals who are culturally and linguistically diverse and from lower socioeconomic statuses may be limited.
 Furthermore, while we have collected stakeholders' narratives in this study, we have analysed these using thematic analysis in order to make sense of our large volume of narrative data.
-While we try to present full narratives in our paper to illustrate the complex interplay between themes (e.g. see Boxes 1 and 2), other researchers would advocate the employment of narrative analysis.
+While we try to present full narratives in our paper to illustrate the complex interplay between themes (eg, see boxes 1 and 2), other researchers would advocate the employment of narrative analysis.
 Furthermore, our data were collected between June 2014 and September 2015, so might not fully represent the current NHS.
-Finally, we caution the reader not to extrapolate stakeholders' narratives, volunteered freely as part of an ethically-conducted interview study, to their actual reporting of safety and dignity breaches within the workplace.
+Finally, we caution the reader not to extrapolate stakeholders' narratives, volunteered freely as part of an ethically conducted interview study, to their actual reporting of safety and dignity breaches within the workplace.
 Indeed, we think that participants may have been more willing to share their experiences with us than to report those experiences through formal 'raising concerns' channels.
-Interestingly, of our 27.5 hours of data collected, we were asked to redact nearly 10 minutes of data at the request of two participants, illustrating how sensitive some narrators were to having their experiences (albeit anonymously) reported.
+Interestingly, of our 27.5 hours of data collected, we were asked to redact nearly 10min of data at the request of two participants, illustrating how sensitive some narrators were to having their experiences (although anonymously) reported.